Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Alert.

 You have heightened your senses over the potential of a normal mortal being. you gain the following benefits:

-While you aren't Incapacitated and can at least hear or smell, you have blindsight up to 30ft.
+* While you aren't Incapacitated and can at least hear or smell, you have blindsight up to 30ft.
-If you play with the optional rules flanking creatures don't get the benefits of flanking you.
+* If you play with the optional rules flanking creatures don't get the benefits of flanking you.

 ### Hulking Figure

 **Prerequisite:** Level 12, Strength 17 or higher.

 You are a broad and formidable size, due to extensive training.
 You gain the following benefits:

-You count as one size larger (to a maximum size of large).
+* You count as one size larger (to a maximum size of large).
-When you hit a creature with a melee attack, if you used your Strength modifier to hit the creature, you deal an additional 1d4 damage.
+* When you hit a creature with a melee attack, if you used your Strength modifier to hit the creature, you deal an additional 1d4 damage.
 This damage is of the same type as the weapon attack.
-Whenever you attempt a Charisma (Intimidation) check against a creature of your size or smaller, you can add your Strength modifier to the result.
+* Whenever you attempt a Charisma (Intimidation) check against a creature of your size or smaller, you can add your Strength modifier to the result.
-When you gain the Sentinel feat you improve all listed size categories by one.
+* When you gain the Sentinel feat you improve all listed size categories by one.

 ### Master Alchemist

 **Prerequisite:** Level 12, Advanced Alchemist.

 Your concoctions count as one the most potent, you gain the following benefits:

-If the Items crafted with your Alchemist’s Supplies require a saving throw you can increase the DC by 1 (this also applies when you change the DC as described in the Alchemist feat)
+* If the Items crafted with your Alchemist’s Supplies require a saving throw you can increase the DC by 1 (this also applies when you change the DC as described in the Alchemist feat)
-If items crafted with your alchemist supplies deal damage, they now deal an extra damage die.
+* If items crafted with your alchemist supplies deal damage, they now deal an extra damage die.

 ### Master Blacksmith

 **Prerequisite:** Level 12, Advanced Blacksmith.

 You have learned to enhance your craft to one of the highest levels possible, you gain the following benefits:

-When crafting a melee weapon you can choose to spend material costs equal to the base cost of the weapon + 200gp to give the weapon either a +2 to attack or damage rolls (this doesn’t make the weapon magical).
+* When crafting a melee weapon you can choose to spend material costs equal to the base cost of the weapon + 200gp to give the weapon either a +2 to attack or damage rolls (this doesn’t make the weapon magical).
 Your working time for this sort of weapons is not halved.
-When crafting a piece of armor using your Smith’s tools you can choose to spend material costs equal to the armors base cost + 1000gp to give the Armor a +2 bonus to AC (this doesn’t make the armor magical).
+* When crafting a piece of armor using your Smith’s tools you can choose to spend material costs equal to the armors base cost + 1000gp to give the Armor a +2 bonus to AC (this doesn’t make the armor magical).
+Your working time for this sort of armor is not halved.

 ```
 ```

 ### Master Bowyer

 **Prerequisite:** Level 12, Advanced Bowyer.

 You became one of the most renown Bowyers, you gain the following benefits:

-When crafting a ranged weapon you can choose to spend material costs equal to the base cost of the weapon + 200gp to give the weapon either a +2 to attack or damage rolls (this doesn’t make the weapon magical).
+* When crafting a ranged weapon you can choose to spend material costs equal to the base cost of the weapon + 200gp to give the weapon either a +2 to attack or damage rolls (this doesn’t make the weapon magical).
 Your working time for this sort of weapons is not halved.
-When crafting ammunition, you can choose to spend an extra 10gp per piece of ammunition to give the ammunition either a +2 to attack or damage rolls (this doesn’t make the weapon magical).
+* When crafting ammunition, you can choose to spend an extra 10gp per piece of ammunition to give the ammunition either a +2 to attack or damage rolls (this doesn’t make the weapon magical).

 ### Master Herbalist

-**Prerequisite:** Level 12, [Advanced Herbalist
+**Prerequisite:** Level 12, Advanced Herbalist

 You have found a way to boost the healing potential of your healing potions even further, you gain the following benefits:

-You can now craft Potions of superior Healing using your Herbalism Kit, as described in Chapter 2 of the Xanathar’s Guide.
+* You can now craft Potions of superior Healing using your Herbalism Kit, as described in Chapter 2 of the Xanathar’s Guide.
-Potions of greater Healing that you craft heal an extra 2d hit points.
+* Potions of greater Healing that you craft heal an extra 2d hit points.

 ### Master Poisoner

 **Prerequisite:** Level 12, Advanced Poisoner.

 Your poisons have become incredible potent and you have worked with them long enough to ignore them, you gain the following benefits:

-You gain immunity to poison damage and the poisoned condition.
+* You gain immunity to poison damage and the poisoned condition.
-If the Items crafted with your Poisoner’s Kit require a saving throw you can increase the DC by 1 (this also applies when you change the DC as described in the Poisoner feat).
+* If the Items crafted with your Poisoner’s Kit require a saving throw you can increase the DC by 1 (this also applies when you change the DC as described in the Poisoner feat).
-Your poisons ignore resistance to poison damage.
+* Your poisons ignore resistance to poison damage.
 In addition, you can choose one creature Type of your choice while crafting a poison, this crafted poison ignores damage immunity when applied to the chosen creature type.
-If your poisons deal damage, they now deal an extra damage die.
+* If your poisons deal damage, they now deal an extra damage die.

 ### Mental Fortress

 **Prerequisite:** Level 12, Hardened Mind.

 Your mind become a Fortress of pure willpower you gain the following benefit:

-You gain resistance to psychic damage.
+* You gain resistance to psychic damage.
-If something forces you to make an Intelligence, Wisdom or Charisma saving throw you can force some of that energy back to its origin.
-As a reaction you can deal 2d plus your Intelligence, Wisdom or Charisma modifier (your choice) psychic damage to the creature that forced you to make the saving throw.
-This Damage increases when you reach certain levels, 3d10 at level 15 and 4d at level 18.
+* If something forces you to make an Intelligence, Wisdom or Charisma saving throw you can force some of that energy back to its origin.
+As a reaction you can deal 2d10 plus your Intelligence, Wisdom or Charisma modifier (your choice) psychic damage to the creature that forced you to make the saving throw.
+This Damage increases when you reach certain levels, 3d10 at level 15 and 4d10 at level 18.

 \page
 <div class='pageNumber auto'></div>